stockphrase/no-silo/content/resources/open-handbook/chapter-1.md

 and writing you will do in college.

-As you can see from the example here to the right, the process of annotation keeps me engaged, active, and alertkey components in critical thinking.
+As you can see from the example here to the right, the process of annotation keeps me engaged, active, and alert---key components in critical thinking.

 ![image](https://github.com/stockphrase/OpenHandbook/blob/master/Chapters/images/Annotation1.jpg?raw=true)